Typographica

 Typographica was the name of a journal of typography and visual arts founded and edited by Herbert Spencer from 1949 to 1967.
 Spencer was just 25 years old when the first Typographica was issued.
-He also served as the editor of the journal.
+He also served as the designer of the journal.

 Typographica was produced in two series: the "Old Series" and the "New Series".
 Each series was published in sixteen issues.